daegalus/csrd/content.en/02-creating-your-character/01-type.md

 Sam immediately leaps in and starts choosing abilities.
 They pick Danger Sense and Surging Confidence, thinking those abilities will be generally useful.
 They also choose Practiced in Armor, reasoning that the character wears high-tech medium armor when exploring.
 Last, they choose Knowledge Skills and select geology and biology to help during interplanetary explorations.

-Sam’s Explorer can bear two cyphers, which in this setting involve nanotechnology.
+Sam's Explorer can bear two cyphers, which in this setting involve nanotechnology.
 The GM decides that one is a nanite injector that grants a +1 bonus to Might Edge when used, and the other is a device that can create one simple handheld object the user wishes.

-Sam’s Explorer is not really geared toward fighting, but sometimes the universe is a dangerous place, so they note that they’re carrying a medium blaster as well.
+Sam's Explorer is not really geared toward fighting, but sometimes the universe is a dangerous place, so they note that they're carrying a medium blaster as well.

 Sam still needs a descriptor and a focus.
 Looking to the Descriptor chapter, they choose Hardy, which increases their Might Pool to 17.
 They also heal more quickly and can operate better when injured.
-They’re trained in Might defense but have an inability with initiative; however, it’s effectively canceled out by their Danger Sense (and vice versa).
+They're trained in Might defense but have an inability with initiative; however, it's effectively canceled out by their Danger Sense (and vice versa).
 Sam could go back and select something else instead of Danger Sense, but they like it and decide to keep it.
 Overall, the descriptor ends up making the character tough but a little slow.

 For their focus, Sam chooses Explores Dark Places (in this case, weird ruins of alien civilizations).
 This gives the character a bunch of additional skills: searching, listening, climbing, balancing, and jumping.
-They’re quite the capable Explorer.
+They're quite the capable Explorer.

 For their character arc, Sam chooses Enterprise.
 Exploring alien places sometimes turns up strange relics, and Sam figures they might be able to set up a service to reliably transport these items to responsible third parties, rather than allow them to fall into the hands of pirates and rich private collectors.
 For a small fee, of course.

 {{< /hint >}}

 ## Speaker

 **Fantasy/Fairy tale:** bard, speaker, skald, emissary, priest, advocate